brianz/blog/content/post/dark-art-of-vpc-networking.md

 Throw up some virtual machine, ssh into it, access a MySQL database, etc. When all ports are open and a machine is exposed to the public internet, development is easy.
 While this is very simple, it's also very dangerous from a security perspective.
-With a VM or other machine exposed to public internet, you're relying soley on credentials for protection and hoping there are no security vulnerabilites in the software which you're running.
+With a VM or other machine exposed to public internet, you're relying solely on credentials for protection and hoping there are no security vulnerabilities in the software which you're running.

 **Note:** _I haven't used other hosting providers in a long time, so this may or may not be true